michael-go/heroku-slack-hooker/README.md

 A tiny nodejs server that translates [Heroku](http://heroku.com) deploy-hooks to [Slack](http://slack.com)'s webhooks

 ## Why?
-Slack already has a Heroku integration builtin, but missimg a small basic feature we wanted: showing the log of commits made between current and previous deploy
+Slack already has a Heroku integration builtin, but missing a small basic feature: showing the log of commits made between current and previous deploys

 ## Usage
 1. deploy `heroku-slack-hooker` to a server: